racket/racket7/racket/src/cs/README.txt

  `[CORE_]UNSAFE_COMP` in the makefile.

+FFI differences:

+ * The `make-sized-byte-string` function always raises an exception, because a foreign address cannot be turned into a byte string whose content is stored in the foreign address.
+The options are to copy the foreign content to/from a byte string or use `ptr-ref` and `ptr-set!` to read and write at the address.

+ * The 'atomic-interior allocation mode returns memory that is allowed to move after the cpointer returned yb allocation becomes unreachable.

+ * A `_gcpointer` can only refer to the start of an allocated object, and never the interior of an 'atomic-interior allocation.
+Like traditional Racket, `_gcpointer` is equivalent to `_pointer` for sending values to a foreign procedure, return values from a callback that is called from foreign code, or for `ptr-set!`.
+For the other direction (receiving a foreign result, `ptr-ref`, and receiving values in a callback), the received pointer must correspond to the content of a byte string or vector.

+ * Calling a foreign function implicitly uses atomic mode and also disables GC.
+If the foreign function calls back to Racket, the callback runs in atomic mode with the GC still disabled.

 Status and thoughts on various Racket subsystems:

  * Applicable structs work by adding an indirection to each function